Create a shared private link for a SQL managed instance from Azure AI Search

 Create the data source definition as you would normally for Azure SQL.
 The format of the connection string is slightly different for a managed instance, but other properties are the same as if you were configuring a data source connection to Azure SQL database.

-Provide the connection string that you copied earlier.
+Provide the connection string that you copied earlier with an Initial Catalog specified.

 Create the indexer definition, setting the indexer execution environment to "private".